openimis/openimis_docs/user_manual/register/contribution_plan_bundle.rst

 #. results

-    the columns name definiction matches with the search criteria definitions:
+    the columns name definition matches with the search criteria definitions:

     the rows are the search results